mrocklin/mrocklin.github.io/_sources/feedback.md.txt

 Good feedback cultivates quality work and professional growth.
 Bad feedback degrades quality and erodes relationships.

-In OSS I'm praised for reviews, but in corporate settings I'm told that I micromanage.
-I don't dispute this; I'm working on it; thank you all for your patience.

-This article explains the origins of my feedback practice in open source, and hopefully provokes thought on the practice of giving and receiving feedback.
-We start with with lessons learned from community code review, and then shift to corporate settings and how these lessons fail to apply.
+This article explains my experience of feedback in open source community code review, and the culture that emerged from intense detailed feedback.
+Then we shift to corporate settings and see and how these lessons fail to apply cleanly.

 Open Source Code Reviews